Annika Salmi

 I am currently pursuing a PhD at ETH Zurich across

-I previously completed a Master's in Planetary Science at Trinity Hall,
+I previously completed a Master's in Planetary Science at the

 University of Cambridge,